EmmanuelRE8/-BI-Analytics-Projects/README.md

-# 📊 Portfolio Code – BI & Analytics Projects
+# 📊 BI & Analytics Projects

 This repository showcases selected **Business Intelligence and Data Analytics solutions** I have developed in my professional experience.
 The examples here are anonymized and adapted from real-world projects in the **ticketing & entertainment industry**, focusing on **data pipelines, cloud integration, and dashboard visualizations**.